GiovanniSalmeri/yellow-restrict/README.md

 Usernames, passwords and groups are defined in a file `system/extensions/restrict.ini` with the following syntax:

 ```
-username : password : #group1, #group2...
+username:password:#group1,#group2...
 ```

 You can specify for each username zero or more groups it belongs to.
 All usernames belong moreover to an implicit group `#all`.
-Do not use spaces or `:` in usernames and passwords, or begin usernames with `#`.

 This extension relies on the [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 For sensitive data use it only over an encrypted connection (`https://`).
 For a simpler alternative there is the [Private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private).